devel0x/electronero/README.md

 ### Future Token Improvements
 Tokens can now be burned or minted as needed.
 Future updates may extend the token system with additional governance features.

+### XRC-1155 Semi-Fungible Tokens
+Electronero introduces **XRC‑1155** contracts for managing semi-fungible tokens (SFTs).
+An XRC‑1155 contract can hold many token IDs, each with its own supply, allowing game items or collectibles to share one address.
+SFT data is stored in `~/.bitelectronero/sfts.bin` via the new `sft_store` library.
+Developers can create contracts programmatically and perform operations such as minting, burning, and transferring individual token IDs.
+Wallet and RPC interfaces will integrate this functionality in upcoming releases.